Aconex/drakov/README.md

 It can be found at [https://groups.google.com/forum/?hl=en#!forum/drakov-api-server](https://groups.google.com/forum/?hl=en#!forum/drakov-api-server)

+## Notes on the Node.js compatibility

+Since version 1.0.2, a version of the Drafter package is being used, which attempts to install the version with C bindings (faster), but falls back if compilation of this package fails to Drafter.js.

+Currently this package doesn't install on Node.js version 7+.
+All versions below and including Node.js 6.x will work fine.

 ## MSON Support via Attribute elements

 Since version 0.1.12 MSON support is now provided.

+## Logging to assist with debugging request matching

+Drakov provide some logging in the following situations:

+ - When request's path does not match any documented endpoints
+ - When request's headers does not match headers schema
+ - When request's body does not match body schema (corresponding to request's content-type)

 ## Installation instructions